Interviews with Outstanding Authors (2025)

 Shara W. Y. Lee

-Prof. Shara Lee is an Associate Professor in Radiation Therapy at The Hong Kong Polytechnic University, where she leads the undergraduate Radiation Therapy and Master of Medical Imaging programmes.
+Prof. Shara Lee is an Associate Professor in Radiation Therapy at The Polytechnic University, where she leads the undergraduate Radiation Therapy and Master of Medical Imaging programmes.
 She has developed the HEROCARE service-education model to improve paediatric radiotherapy experiences, significantly reducing the need for anaesthesia through preparatory workshops that combine clinical rehearsals and multidisciplinary support.
 These workshops also serve as training platforms for student radiographers, helping them develop skills in professional practice, communication, and patient-centred care.
 Prof. Lee’s research focuses on multiomics, Photobiomodulation Therapy, and innovative approaches like the HEROCARE project.
 By incorporating technologies such as the Hybrid Immersive Virtual Environment (HiVE), her work aims to enhance clinical outcomes and improve the treatment experience for paediatric cancer patients.
 Her efforts reflect a commitment to advancing education and healthcare through collaboration and innovation in radiation therapy and medical imaging.
 Connect with her on LinkedIn.

 In Prof. Lee’s opinion, a good academic paper begins with a valid, clearly defined research question that addresses a specific gap in knowledge.
 Innovative ideas and novelty are key to making research impactful and relevant.
 Beyond this, a strong paper must be supported by clear, scientifically sound methodology and robust evaluation methods or outcome measures.
 These elements ensure that the research question or hypothesis is effectively addressed, providing meaningful and credible insights.
 Clarity and coherence in presenting the findings further enhance the paper's quality and accessibility to its intended audience.